 During a child’s time in nursery they play outside as often as possible.
 We feel this is an important part of their nursery experience for the following reasons:

 - Many children prefer playing outside and as a result they show greater levels of involvement and motivation when learning new skills and concepts across the whole curriculum.

 - Young children learn by being physically active and the outside environment allows greater space and freedom to do this.

 - Changing society prevents regular opportunities for children to play outdoors and our garden can help.

-- There is a substantial increase in child obesity and asthma nationally, which physical activity can address.
+- There is a substantial increase in childhood obesity and asthma nationally, which physical activity can address.

 - Being outdoors, especially in nature, is good for mental health.